hun-a/huna-coin/README.md

-# Nomadcoin
+# Huna-coin

-Nomadcoin, the most awesome coin made in NodeJS
+Huna-coin, the most awesome coin made in NodeJS originated from [Nomadcoin](https://github.com/nomadcoders/nomadcoin)

 # How to start?